A Renewed Grand Alliance of Blenheim

 A Marlborough Spaniel in a wooded landscape, a windmill beyond, 1830 by Charles Towne (British, 1763–1840)

-Our journey of creating the ultimate family dog began 10 years ago when we had our first litter of Cavapoo puppies.
+Our journey of creating the ultimate family dog began in May of 2011 when we had our first litter of Cavapoo puppies.
 Our goals today are still the same as they were when we began, to improve the overall health and structure of the Cavalier King Charles Spaniel and to create a dog that will fit well into most family types.
 Pictured below is our first litter of three puppies from our foundation Cavalier King Charles Spaniel, Dulcie, and our Miniature Poodle, Tobi, that were born May 1st, 2011.

 Our first litter was a roaring success!
 Not only were the puppies absolutely beautiful, but they had a wonderful temperament and we could see from this litter that the Cavapoo was exactly what we had always hoped they would be and so for our second litter in April 21st, 2012 we kept a sturdy Cavapoo female, Norah Faye!
 And these were our humble beginnings on our journey of improving the Cavalier and creating a all around family dog that would be allergy friendly for those who love the Cavalier, but can't have a purebred because of their allergies.